AndrewGi/Ero-Bluetooth-Mesh/README.md

 # Ero-Bluetooth-Mesh
-Bluetooth mesh stack for use in ero system.
-May be useful for others for reference pure-python except for any hardware bearer layers

 Built in bearer is using a slightly modifier [Bleson](https://github.com/TheCellule/python-bleson) library for the advertising bearer layer.
 So far only tested on Linux.
 OSX untested and Windows 10 doesn't seem like it sets the advertising data correctly.

 See better_mesh_ctl.py for an example.